 6.5.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.5 applies to Ada.
+The vulnerability as described in ISO/IEC 24772-1:2024 6.5 applies to Ada.

 Enumeration representation specifications are used to specify non-default representations of an enumeration type, for example when interfacing with external systems, or to confirm the default representation of a type.
 Ada specifies that all of the values in the enumeration type shall be defined in the enumeration representation specification and that the numeric values of the representation shall preserve the original order.
 For example: